smartcar/typescript-webhook-recipe/README.md

             );
     ```
     > **__NOTE:__** Only successfully verified webhook endpoints are eligible to receive data.

-3. Data changes for configured signals will call your verified webhook endpoint with payloads containing selected data points in your **Integration**.
+3. Signal changes will trigger calls to your verified webhook endpoint with payloads containing selected data for your **Integration**.

     > **__NOTE:__** After Smartcar requests verification, you should perform your own verification of the sender.
 Use the [SDK](https://github.com/smartcar/typescript-backend-sdks).
     ```